 Scholarships (Borse di Studio)

 This is the ideal way to fund your Rome education, if you are fortunate enough to find a scholarship.
 The pontifical schools have various scholarships available, mostly for students from developing and former Communist countries.
 Contact your particular school for more information.
-If you attend the Angelicum, here is a link to contact the Vice Segretario Generale for information on scholarships.
+If you attend the Angelicum, here is a link to the Vice Segretario Generale with information on scholarships.
 You might also post something on the Facebook group "Studenti Laici alle Università Pontificie/ Lay Students of Rome" to hear other students' suggestions on what scholarships are really available.
 Facebook groups for the particular pontifical universities are also a good source of information.

 One scholarship that has recently become available is the Russell Berrie Fellowship.
 It is for those studying at the Angelicum for a license or doctorate in theology with a concentration in interreligious studies.

 RENOVABIS and MISSIO are organizations that sponsor scholarships for students from former Communist countries and developing countries, respectively.
 The Papal Foundation also sponsors scholarships.
 These groups sometimes post information regarding scholarships at the various schools, or you can contact the school’s office about this.
 Local bishops in various countries also sponsor qualified lay students to study in Rome.
 Again, this is not usually the case for students from North America or Western Europe.